mm80843/T3.5/docs/Benef/PBN__Benef_31.md

 # __Reduced vulnerability__

-## Name of the Benefit

-Provides safer and more spacious living conditions, reducing overcrowding and lowering the risk of transmission within households.

 ## Description of Benefits pertaining to Beneficiaries

 * [Private investors can invest in the development of affordable housing with resilient design in low-income communities, contributing to community well-being and potentially attracting residents seeking safer and more comfortable living spaces.](https://github.com/mm80843/T3.5/blob/main/docs/BenefReturn/PBN__BenefReturn_31.md)